top of page

 Healing is not about fixing or curing, nor is it about forcing yourself to feel positive.
 It is about tending to the parts of yourself that may have been neglected, unheard or pushed aside and learning to welcome the many versions of who you are with compassion and care.

 As you begin to gently acknowledge these parts — the ones that carry pain, fear, longing, or vulnerability — they often begin to soften.
 Feelings that once felt overwhelming can become more understandable and patterns that once felt confusing can begin to make sense.
-Over time, this process can cultivate a deeper sense of inner safety, self-acceptance, peace, connection with yourself and the world around.

 The Curious Minded Body was born from this simple but powerful realization—that emotional experiences live not only in our thoughts, but also in our bodies.
 Emotional pain often manifests physically, while physical discomfort can hold emotional roots.
 This understanding led me to pursue training across a wide range of therapeutic and healing modalities, including Jungian Shadow Work, Nutritional Psychology, Trauma-Informed Care, Emotion-Focused Therapy, Emotional Freedom Technique (EFT), Rational Emotive Behavior Therapy (REBT), Cognitive Behavioral Therapy (CBT), Somatic Healing and Movement Therapy.
 Drawing from these diverse approaches allows me to offer healing perspectives through multiple lenses—integrating evidence-based psychological practices with body-centered work and deeper emotional inquiry.

-Archana Jhangiani- Founder
+Archana Jhangiani | Founder

 Image by Chris Lawton